 Finance jobs in Hong Kong offer some of the highest salaries, with many managers in finance firms earning over $500,000 HKD (£46,700/$64,290 USD) per year.
 Marketing, project management and software engineering jobs also offer good salaries, many of which are in the region you would expect to find in London, New York and other global cities.

 Ultimately, if you are looking to grow your career while earning a good salary, Hong Kong could be the perfect place to do it.
+Check out our latest guide on international career opportunities.

 Will I need to learn Chinese?